 Park City, Utah

 Just 40 minutes outside of Salt Lake City, Park City, Utah has become a hot spot since the ski town hosted the 2002 Winter Olympic Games and annually hosts the Sundance Film Festival.
 It’s a small town with top ranked ski and snowboarding slopes for every skill level.
+Renting a cabin in Park City is always a great option if you’re looking for the perfect combination of peace and quiet during your trip.

 One of the fastest growing winter sports in the world, snowshoeing is essentially being able to hike through the snow.
 Jackson Hole, Wyoming and Beaver Creek Resort in Avon, CO are great locations for this activity as they have great trails designed for this sport.